MRE-Code-Hub/extract_loggernet/readme.md

 its file position in a hidden `.extract_loggernet_file_position.yaml` file within the input directory where the `.dat` file is located.

-`extract_loggernet.py` does not make any changes to the original logger file.
+This script does not make any changes to the original logger file.
 Each hour of data is extracted into a separate file, named using the provided `file_name_format` parameter, and placed in the given `output_dir`.